Hailu Kebede: Biography

 After the Battle of Maychew on 31 March 1936, Hailu and his forces retreated to the countryside to continue their resistance.
 He then organized one of the earliest Ethiopian patriot resistance movements, establishing his base in the valley of the Tekeze in Dehana, Wag.
 The Italians, having lost control of the rural areas of Wag, considered him the greatest threat to their rule in the region.

-In early September 1937, the Italians launched an attack on Hailu's forces from several directions, mobilizing a large army from Tigray, Lasta, and Korem, and also gaining support from the Rayya-Azaboo Oromo.
+In early September 1937, the Italians launched an attack on Hailu's forces from several directions, mobilizing a large army from Tigray, Lasta, and Korem, and also gaining support from the Azebo Oromo.
 Despite initial victories by the forces of Wag, the Italians ultimately overwhelmed them in a major battle on 22 September 1937 at Walah, near Sekota, the capital of Wag.
 Hailu was wounded and died shortly thereafter.
 His forces retreated in disarray, while the Rayya-Azaboo Oromo inflicted heavy damage on the region, burning villages, looting the countryside, and destroying churches, all the way to the Tekeze valley.

-The Italians transported Hailu's body to Sekota, where they barbarically mutilated it, displaying his head on a long pole for three days in Sekota and Korem to instill fear in the local population.
+The Italians transported Hailu's body to Sekota, where they mutilated it, displaying his head on a long pole for three days in Sekota and Korem to instill fear in the local population.
 They dropped leaflets proclaiming their victory and issuing warnings to other resistance leaders.
 Following his death, Hailu's wife, Shewanesh Abraha, rallied the surviving patriots of Wag, leading them beyond the Tekeze River, into Begemder, where they continued their struggle against the Italians.